 Many UK Higher Education Theses are now available from the British Library's EThOS website at http://ethos.bl.uk/ .
 If you wish to consult a UK thesis, you can search the EThOS database to see whether it is available for download.
 If it is not immediately available, you may be able to request that it is digitised at no cost to you.
 However, for some theses there may be a cost (£40) involved in the digitisation of the thesis.
 If you wish to pay this yourself then you can go ahead and ask for the thesis to be digitised.
 It will then be freely available for other researchers to download from EThOS.
 Alternatively you can contact the Inter-library loans department who will get in touch with the institution directly to see whether they will loan the thesis or not.
 You can search the EThOS database without registering, but if you want to download a thesis or request that it is digitised, you will need to register.
 Various other options for delivery of the theses are available at a cost to the researcher and are displayed below the record for each thesis when you login.
 For non-UK theses and UK theses that do not appear on the EThOS database, please complete an inter-library loan request as usual.

-Please give as much information as you can the request will not be submitted if you do not provide enough information.
+Please give as much information as you can when filling out a request form.
 BOLD=ESSENTIAL

 Books - Author/Editor, Title, publisher, date and place of publication, volume number if multi-volume work, series title, International Standard Book Number (ISBN)